mtkos/rp2040-minimal/Readme.md

 3. The rp2040 has an interesting peripheral, called the PIO, which is specific to this MCU.
 It is documented in chapter 3 of the data sheet.
 An example program can be found in the
 'ws2812d' map.

+4. The rp2040 is a dual core processor.
+The blink-multicore program shows how to use the second core.

 In the include files, which define the registers and bit fields, the same names have been used as in the rp2040 SDK, which, in turn, have a simple relationship to the names used in [rp2040].
 Hence, the programs should be easy to understand if you have this datasheet at hand.